Weave Realizability for D-type: Proof of Main Results

 \item[vi.]
 (Type IV to Type IV) Figure \ref{fig:4to4k} depicts Type IV to Type IV mutations when the length of the quiver $k-$cycle is greater than 3.
 When mutating at a homology cycle corresponding to a $k-$cycle vertex of the quiver, we have two possibilities.
 Figure \ref{fig:4to4k} (top) shows the case where $\gamma_4$ intersects another {\sf Y}-cycle $\gamma_2$, which corresponds to a $k-$cycle vertex in the quiver.
 Figure \ref{fig:4to4k} (bottom) considers the case where $\gamma_4$ only intersects {\sf I}-cycles.
 In both of these cases we must apply a reverse push-through to the trivalent vertex where $\gamma_3$ and $\gamma_4$ intersect a red edge in order to simplify the 3-graph.
 This particular simplification requires that neither of the two edges adjacent to the leftmost edge of $\gamma_4$ carry a cycle before we mutate.
-A similar computation involving the purple {\sf Y}-cycle (not pictured) also requires that neither of the two edges adjacent to the bottommost edge of $\gamma_2$ carry a cycle.
+A similar computation (not pictured) involving the {\sf Y}-cycle $\gamma_2$ would also require that neither of the two edges adjacent to the bottommost edge of $\gamma_2$ carry a cycle.
 Crucially, our computations show that Type IV to Type IV mutation preserve this property, i.e., that both of the {\sf Y}-cycles have an edge that is adjacent to a pair of edges which do not carry a cycle.
-When $k=4,$ the resulting 3-graph in the top line will have a short {\sf I}-cycle adjacent to $\gamma_2$ and $\gamma_3$, while the resulting 3-graph in the middle line will have a short {\sf Y}-cycle adjacent to $\gamma_2$ and $\gamma_3$.\\
+When $k=4,$ the resulting 3-graph resulting from the computations in the top line will have a short {\sf I}-cycle adjacent to $\gamma_2$ and $\gamma_3$, while the 3-graph resulting from the computations in the bottom line will have a short {\sf Y}-cycle adjacent to $\gamma_2$ and $\gamma_3$.\\

 \item[vii.]
 (Type IV to Type IV) Figure \ref{fig:4to4Spike} depicts mutation at a spike cycle.
-Since we have already discussed the Type IV.ii spike cycle subcase above, we need only consider the case where each of the spike cycles is a short {\sf I}-cycle.
-The navy short {\sf I}-cycle and $\gamma_6$ are included to help indicate where $A_n$ tail cycles are sent under this mutation.
+Since we have already discussed the Type IV.ii spike cycle subcase above, we need only consider the case where each of the spike cycles is a short {\sf I}-cycle. $\gamma_7$ and $\gamma_6$ are included to help indicate where $A_n$ tail cycles are sent under this mutation.
 The computation for mutating at a spike edge for Type IV.i (i.e. the $k=3$ case) is identical to the $k>3$ case.
 We have omitted the case where each of the cycles involved in our mutation is an {\sf I}-cycle, but the computation is again a straightforward mutation of a single {\sf I}-cycle that requires no simplification. \\

 \end{itemize}

 In each of the Type IV to Type IV subcases above, mutating at a {\sf Y}-cycle or an {\sf I}-cycle and applying the simplifications as shown preserves the number of {\sf Y}-cycles in our graph.
 Therefore, our computations match the normal form we gave in Figure \ref{fig:normalforms} with $k-2$ short {\sf I}-cycles in the normal form 3-graph not belonging to any $A_n$ tail subgraphs.